 Adaltas was at the Cloudera Sessions on October 5, where Cloudera showcased their new products and offerings.
 Below you’ll find a summary of what we witnessed.

-Note: the information were aggregated in this article with the help of David Worms (Adaltas), Axel Tifrani (Le Figaro) and Aargan Cointepas (Le Figaro).
+Note: the information were aggregated in this article with the help of David Worms (Adaltas), Axel Tifrani (Le Figaro) and Aargan Cointepas (Le Figaro, now Adaltas).
 You will also find at the end of the article a list of links offering more detailed information on each of the products presented.

 - Cloudera Shared Data Experience